yeeking/speakesystem/README.md

 * A recording of the performance in FLAC format.
 * A dataset comprising a set of time-region linked annotations made by the system architect, Martin Speake and Mark d'Inverno.
 * Some documentation of the event including a photo and a screen shot of the BBC website.
+* Code and data file to generate a visual ontology of the comments.